Chapter 12-1: Omega & Chaos

 Or as Kyle put it at the start of our second session: “Do you want to play Dirge of Cerberus today or do you want to play something fun?”

 Dirge of Cerberus.
 Dirge of Ceberus has the lowest Metacritic score of all Marathon games to date (besides my filler coverage of All the Bravest), beating out – to my confusion and amazement – actual digitized canker sore Mega Man X7 by a single percentage point.
-This also makes it the lowest Metacritic score of all other single player Final Fantasy games to date so, uh, geeze, what do I even say? (more…)
+This also makes it the lowest Metacritic score of all single player Final Fantasy games released to date, as in “in the entire franchise,” so, uh, geeze, what do I even say? (more…)

 Back in the construction site, Kadaj attempts to kill Rufus with his Materia, but apparently hasn’t learned that Rufus is explosion proof.
 Rufus deliberately drops out the side of the building and starts shooting Kadaj for good measure.
 Kadaj doesn’t care and drops past Rufus, trying to seize his “mother.”
 We switch camera angles and discover that Yazoo, Loz and the Turks are improbably having their fight just below the building.
 We then return to the fall to reveal that Rufus takes one more shot at Kadaj, but appears to miss and instead hits the case (you could also argue that this was deliberate, it’s hard to say).
 Naturally, this commotion attracts the attention of the Turks and the goons.
 Kadaj manages to secure the damaged box and hits the ground safely, while to everyone’s surprise, two nets shoot out to catch Rufus: it seems that Elena and Tseng are alive after all, and have just been waiting for their moment!
 Don’t get too excited, though: they have nothing else to do in the film, and sadly don’t even appear in Dirge of Cerberus, essentially vanishing after this quick, twist cameo – though their roles were mildly extended in the Advent Children Complete cut. (more…)